 If you’re a new freelancer, it’s likely that your day is now dramatically different to how it was when you worked in an office.
 However, such a big change can affect your mental health – and then your finances – so it’s important to look after yourself, too.
-If you feel like you could use some support for your mental health, try online therapy with BetterHelp.
+If you feel like you could use some support for your mental health, you could try online therapy with a company like BetterHelp.

 With increased flexibility and more opportunities to focus on the work that you want to do, this is an exciting time.
 It’s also a career trajectory that takes a lot of skills that you might not have needed to think about before: time management and self-promotion being just two of them.
 With all this going on, your mental health is probably going to be affected – so attention needs to be paid to making sure this effect is positive rather than negative.

 One of the best ways to do this is to embrace the great outdoors.
 With numerous benefits for both your physical and mental health, freelancers especially need to realise the value of getting out there and breathing some fresh air.
 Here’s why…

 - An Improved Perspective

 - It’s Budget-Friendly!

 When you’re starting out as a freelancer, your work/life balance can take a bit of a battering.
 It’s a double-edged sword: if you have a lot of work you might find yourself working flat-out to fulfil it all.
 Equally, if you’re building clients and pitching for work you might not want to take a break because you’re worried about missing out on opportunities.
 What’s a newly self-employed worker to do?